 This statement tells what we used to do before funding was terminated in about 2000.
-Nowadays all activity is pretty much limited to monitoring the Nyland Ranch nail line.

 PURPOSE AND SCOPE